'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 What this does is to emphasise that everyone can contribute to the trip in different ways, she said.

-Be that as it may, Ms Lu said friends who support each other through life understand that it is a mutual relationship "with everyone taking turns to give and receive”.
+Be that as it may, Ms Lu said that friends who support each other through life understand that it is a mutual relationship "with everyone taking turns to give and receive”.

 HOLDING EMPATHETIC DISCUSSIONS